 Under the COB provision of the medical plan and dental plan, the amount normally reimbursed for covered benefits or expenses under the medical plan and dental plan is reduced to take into account payments made by other plans.
 The general rule is that the benefits otherwise payable under the medical plan and dental plan for all covered benefits or expenses will be reduced by all other plan benefits payable for those expenses.
-When the COB rules of the medical plan and dental plan and another plan both agree that the medical plan and dental plan determines its benefits before such other plan, the benefits of the other plan will be ignored in applying the general rule above to the claim involved.
+When the COB rules of the medical plan and dental plan and dental plan and dental plan determines its benefits before such other plan, the benefits of the other plan will be ignored in applying the general rule above to the claim involved.
 Such reduced amount will be charged against any applicable benefit limit of this coverage.